kkatodus/ai-website-builder/README.md

 # About this project

 This project is a web app that allows users who are not familiar with html or css to create a website by chatting with an AI assistant.
 The AI assistant will change the existing html and css in real time which is also rendered as a preview as the user and the AI makes changes to the code.
+A demo video of this project is available [here](https://youtu.be/NvvZ0OytMM4)

 ## Project structure